-Azeus Systems Holdings Ltd. (the "Company") is incorporated as an exempt company with limited liability under the Companies Act 1981 of Bermuda with registered offi ce at Canon's Court, 22 Victoria Street, Hamilton HM1, Bermuda.
+Azeus Systems Holdings Ltd. (the "Company") is listed on the Singapore Exchange and incorporated as an exempt company with limited liability under the Companies Act 1981 of Bermuda.
+The address of its registered office is Canon's Court, 22 Victoria Street, Hamilton HM1, Bermuda.
 The principal place of business of the Company is 33rd Floor, Cambridge House, Taikoo Place, 979 King's Road, Quarry Bay, Hong Kong.